Dionisio Laurerio: Cardinal, 1539–42

 Pope Paul III created Dionisio Laurerio a cardinal priest in the consistory of 19 December 1539.
 He received the red hat on 22 December 1539, and the titular church of San Marcello al Corso on 28 January 1540.

 On 13 February 1540, he was appointed ("elected") Bishop of Urbino by Pope Paul III.
 He took possession of the see on 3 March 1540.
 In early August 1540 he accompanied the pope to Lucca to meet Charles V, Holy Roman Emperor to discuss convening an ecumenical council in Vicenza.

 In poor health, he then went to rest in convents in northern Tuscany, at Pistoia, Prato, and then Florence for a few months.
 He also acted as papal nuncio to Cosimo de' Medici during this period.
 He also played a crucial role in restoring the baths of Bagni San Filippo.
 He also stopped in Urbino to begin the canonization process for the Servite Girolamo Ranuzzi, installing his relics in that city.
 On 27 August 1540 the pope assigned him and Cardinals Gasparo Contarini and Gian Pietro Carafa to a committee to study proposals to reform the Apostolic Penitentiary; this commission met sporadically.

 In spring 1541, the pope despatched Cardinal Laurerio to Modena as pontifical inquisitor delegate for the process against writer Giovanni Bertario.
 Bertario had been excommunicated in absentia; together with Cardinal Alessandro Farnese, Cardinal Laurerio had this sentence reduced, ordering Bertario to recant his allegedly heretical statements.

 In the consistory of 27 May 1541 Cardinal Gasparo Contarini's report from the Diet of Ratisbon was read and discussed.
-He presented a proposal for reconciliation with the Protestants, supported by Cardinal Alvise Priuli.
+He presented a proposal for reconciliation with the Protestants, supported by Alvise Priuli.
 Cardinal Laurerio vehemently opposed this proposal.

 Cardinal Laurerio announced his intention of resigning as superior general of the Servite Order in a letter of 24 March 1542, and he therefore convoked a general chapter of the Order, to meet in Faenza.
-On 17 May 1542, his succeasor, Agostino Bonucci, was elected.
+On 17 May 1542, his successor, Agostino Bonucci, was elected.

 When, on 21 July 1542, Pope Paul III issued the papal bull Licet ab initio, reorganizing the Roman Inquisition, Laurerio was named one of the six cardinal inquisitors of the reformed Inquisition.

 On 11 August 1542 the pope named him papal legate in Benevento and provisor of the province of Campagna e Marittima.

 He died in Rome on 17 September 1542 after a brief illness.
 He was buried in his titular church of San Marcello al Corso, and his memorial inscription was placed by the Prior General of the Servites, Agostino Bonucci (1542–1553).